 A large amount of epidemiologic evidence has determined that LPA blood level is an independent risk factor for cardiovascular disease.
 The overall degree of risk associated with LPA levels appears to be modest, and the degree of risk may be mediated by other factors such as LDL levels and/or hormonal status.

 Levels of LPA are relatively stable in individuals over time, but vary up to 1000-fold between individuals, presumably on a genetic basis.
 A single nucleotide polymorphism (LPA rs3798220) in the LPA gene, has been associated with both elevated levels of Lipoprotein (a) and an increased risk of cardiovascular disease.
 This polymorphism substitutes methionine for isoleucine at amino acid position 4399 and is also called I4399M.
 Mendelian randomization studies have supported the hypothesis that this genetic variant, and the subsequent increase in LPA levels, are causative of cardiovascular disease.

-Aspirin (ASA) is a well-established treatment for patients with known CAD.
+Aspirin is a well-established treatment for patients with known CAD.
 It is also prescribed as primary prevention for some patients who are at increased risk of CAD.
-Current recommendations for primary prevention consider the future risk of cardiovascular events weighed against the bleeding risk of ASA.
+Current recommendations for primary prevention consider the future risk of cardiovascular events weighed against the bleeding risk of aspirin.
 U.S. Preventive Services Task Force guidelines from 2009 recommend ASA for men between the ages of 45-79 when the benefit in reducing myocardial infarction (MI) exceeds the risk of bleeding, particularly gastrointestinal hemorrhage; and for women between the ages of 55-79 years when the benefit in reducing stroke exceeds the risk of gastrointestinal bleeding.
-Given guidelines such as these that recommend individualizing the risk/benefit ratio of ASA therapy, additional tools that would aid in better defining the benefits of aspirin, and/or the risk of bleeding, have potential utility for clinicians who are making decisions on aspirin therapy.
+Given guidelines such as these that recommend individualizing the risk/benefit ratio of aspirin therapy, additional tools that would aid in better defining the benefits of aspirin, and/or the risk of bleeding, have potential utility for clinicians who are making decisions on aspirin therapy.